csharpyoudull/Genetic-Testing/README.md

 Binary strings are created from a random population of chromosomes, once created mutation and crossover are applied in an attempt to increase the overall effectiveness of the population.

 **Interesting points**<br>
-Trying playing around with the crossover and mutation rate to see how they impact the system.
+Trying playing around with the crossover rate, mutation rate, population size and max generations to see how they impact the system.